 Among the most prominent pieces of U.S. legislation following the 2008 financial crisis was the Dodd-Frank Wall Street Reform and Consumer Protection Act (the "Dodd-Frank Act"), enacted into federal law on July 21, 2010.
 The Dodd-Frank Act included reforms and refinements to modernize existing laws to address emerging risks and issues in the nation's evolving financial system.
 It also established entirely new regulatory regimes, including in areas such as systemic risk regulation, over-the-counter derivatives market oversight, and federal consumer protection.
-The Dodd-Frank Act intended to cover virtually all participants in the financial services industry for years to come, including banks, thrifts, depository institution holding companies, mortgage lenders, insurance companies, industrial loan companies, broker-dealers and other securities and investment advisory firms, private equity and hedge funds, consumers, numerous federal agencies and the federal regulatory structure.
+The Dodd-Frank Act intended to cover virtually all participants in the financial services sector for years to come, including banks, thrifts, depository institution holding companies, mortgage lenders, insurance companies, industrial loan companies, broker-dealers and other securities and investment advisory firms, private equity and hedge funds, consumers, numerous federal agencies and the federal regulatory structure.
 In particular, certain provisions of the Dodd-Frank Act increased the capital requirements of certain financial services companies supervised by the Federal Reserve, resulting in such companies incurring generally higher deposit premiums.
 These types of regulatory changes led to some adverse effects on certain financial services issuers and decreases in such issuers' profits or revenues.

-The Economic Growth, Regulatory Relief and Consumer Protection Act (the "Relief Act"), enacted into federal law on May 23, 2018, introduces changes on several aspects of the U.S. financial industry.
-The Relief Act dilutes some of the stringent regulations imposed by the Dodd-Frank Act and aims to make things easier for small- and medium-sized U.S. banks - however, all banks will remain regulated.
-The Relief Act will relieve small- and medium-sized banks from major regulatory compliance costs linked with stricter scrutiny.
-The Relief Act may lead to further deregulation and roll-back of the Dodd-Frank Act and the Sponsor is unable to predict the impact that such changes may have on financial services issuers.
+The Economic Growth, Regulatory Relief and Consumer Protection Act (the "Relief Act"), enacted into federal law on May 23, 2018, introduced changes on several aspects of the U.S. financial sector.
+The Relief Act dilutes some of the stringent regulations imposed by the Dodd-Frank Act and aims to make things easier for small-and medium-sized U.S. banks - however, all banks will remain regulated.
+Although the Relief Act has resulted in the roll-back of certain provisions of the Dodd-Frank Act, the Sponsor is unable to predict whether financial services issuers will be further impacted by the law.

 Financial services companies operating in foreign countries are also subject to regulatory and interest rate concerns.
 In particular, government regulation in certain foreign countries may include controls on interest rates, credit availability, prices and currency transfers.
-The departure of any European Union ("EU") member from use of the Euro could lead to serious disruptions to foreign exchanges, operations and settlements, which may have an adverse effect on financial services issuers.
+The departure of any EU member from use of the Euro could lead to serious disruptions to foreign exchanges, operations and settlements, which may have an adverse effect on financial services issuers.
 More recently, there is particular uncertainty regarding the state of the EU following the United Kingdom's ("U.K.") official exit from the EU on January 31, 2020 ("Brexit").
 While a trade deal was negotiated and provisionally went into effect on January 1, 2021, Brexit marks the first time that a significant member of the EU will have left.
 The precise impact of the Brexit decision will only become clearer as Brexit progresses.
-The effect that Brexit may have on the global financial markets or on the financial services companies in your Portfolio is uncertain.
+The effect that Brexit may have on the global financial markets is uncertain.
+No one can predict the impact that these factors could have on the securities held by your Portfolio.